makinacorpus/django-tracking-fields/README.rst

 3. Your objects are now tracked.
 See the admin site for the tracking information.

 4. You can run the tests by doing ``make test``.

+5. If you want to track who does the changes, please install the ``django-cuser`` app.

+FAQ
+===

+* Why does my ManyToMany relationship create two events ?

+    The admin site actually do a clear then an add for m2m fields (even when they are not modified).
+Thus, two events are created for each ManyToManyField.

 AUTHORS